lnbits/boltcards/README.md

 The URI should be `lnurlw://YOUR_LNBITS_DOMAIN/boltcards/api/v1/scan/{YOUR_card_external_id}?p=00000000000000000000000000000000&c=0000000000000000`

 Then fill up the card parameters in the extension.
 Card Auth key (K0) can be filled in the extension just for the record.
-Initical counter can be 0.
+Initial counter can be 0.

 - If you don't know the card ID, use NXP TagInfo app to read it first.
 - Tap Write tags > New Data Set > Link